 The ever-changing recruitment industry now includes new, innovative technologies and communication channels that lead to securing a better workforce.
-Artificial intelligence, automation, and communication transformations have significantly impacted recruitment.
+These tools, including artificial intelligence, automation solutions, recruiting software, and communication transformations have significantly impacted recruitment and talent acquisition for the better.

 As candidates and employees increasingly rely on online communication, the following questions arise:

-The following article unveils major communication pain points and offers solutions for each one, as well as examples of what an impeccable communication strategy should look like.
+The following article unveils major communication pain points recruitment and hiring managers need to be aware of.
+It also offers answers to the questions posed above, as well as examples of what an impeccable recruitment communication strategy should look like.

 Communication is Key

-In today’s highly competitive recruitment industry, communication is essential if you want to attract and retain the right talent.
+In today’s highly competitive recruitment industry, communication with potential candidates is essential if you want to attract and retain the right talent, and make good hiring decisions.
 Depending on how well you communicate with your candidates, they choose to take you up on your offer or look elsewhere.

 An unforgettable candidate experience is only possible when the recruiter understands the candidate's journey and offers seamless, optimized communication throughout every stage of the recruitment process.